 - AML, or acute myeloid leukemia: 26 percent overall and 66.5 percent for those under 15

 The outlook for people with any type of leukemia will continue to improve as the research advances.
-Researchers in many ongoing clinical trials are testing new treatments for each type of leukemia.
+Researchers in many are testing new treatments for each type of leukemia.

 No early screening tests for leukemia are available.
 If you have risk factors and symptoms, ask your doctor about blood tests.